 At Monmouth County’s Gunnison Beach, it is not uncommon for nudity to lead to illegal sexual activity or exposure among its visitors.
 Rangers and law enforcement are frequently on the lookout for indecent exposure, lewd conduct and illicit sexual activity on Gunnison Beach.
 Their efforts are often aggressive, and may lead to someone facing serious criminal charges for behavior that should have been allowed on the beach.
 With such a fine line existing between nudity and public lewdness, how can you be safest when visiting Sandy Hook’s nude beach?

 Lewd conduct and indecent exposure laws in New Jersey

 For most of those who dare to bare all at Gunnison Beach, the negative consequences typically involve nothing more serious than a full-body sunburn.
 But, in a number of cases each year, the decision to let it all hang out at Sandy Hook results in criminal charges for public lewdness – a criminal offense with potentially life-changing consequences.

-Penalties for public lewdness
+Penalties for public lewdness and sexual exposure